kasemir/org.csstudio.display.builder/Readme.md

    even if the display startup is delayed because of embedded displays or slow display file access over http.
- * Runtime handles PV updates and scripts in background threads, again lessening the likelyhood of user interface freezeups.
+ * Runtime handles PV updates and scripts in background threads, again lessening the likelihood of user interface freezeups.
  * Separation of Model, Representation, Runtime and Editor to facilitate long term maintainability.
  * Model without reference to SWT/GEF (color, dimensions, ..)